How to Grow Lavender in Australia

 The ideal soil texture is sandy or loamy because it allows for good drainage.
 Lavender is a plant that can't tolerate waterlogged conditions, so good drainage is paramount.
 If your garden has heavy or poorly draining soil, consider planting your lavender in raised beds for better control over the soil conditions.

-Organic matter can also help improve soil structure and moisture retention of the soil in your garden.
+Organic matter can also help improve the soil structure and moisture retention of the soil in your garden.
 You can achieve this by adding well-rotted manure or compost into the soil.

 Watering